Sarah Cornett-Ching: Racing career

 Cornett-Ching started her motorsports career at the age of twelve.

 Cornett-Ching replaced Thomas Praytor full-time in the No. 2 Chevrolet for RACE 101Motorsports in 2015, after Praytor left the team to form his own team, Max Force Racing.
 Her entry was fielded throughout the season in a partnership between Tony Blanchard's team, RACE 101 and Hixson Motorsports.
 The entry was a RACE 101 car but they utilized Wayne Hixson's team owners points.
 Blanchard had previously partnered with Hixson the prior year on Hixson's other car, the No. 3, with rookie Karl Weber.

-Her seventh-place finish in the 2015 ARCA standings put her tied with Steve Arpin (who also finished seventh in 2009) as the second highest-finishing points finish by a Canadian driver in the history of the ARCA Series, behind Jerry Churchill's three top-10 points finishes of seventh, fifth, and third in the late 1980's.
+Cornett-Ching's seventh-place finish in the 2015 ARCA standings put her tied with Steve Arpin (who also finished seventh in 2009) as the second highest-finishing points finish by a Canadian driver in the history of the ARCA Series, behind Jerry Churchill's three top-ten points finishes of seventh, fifth, and third in the late 1980's.
 Cornett-Ching also set another record that year earning the highest-ever points standings finish by a female in the series.
 Natalie Decker would tie this record in 2018.

-In addition to competing full-time in ARCA in 2015, she also made her NASCAR K&N Pro Series East debut at Bristol, driving for Shayne Lockhart and Sam Hunt's DRIVE Technology team.
+In addition to competing full-time in ARCA in 2015, Cornett-Ching also made her NASCAR K&N Pro Series East debut at Bristol, driving for Shayne Lockhart and Sam Hunt's DRIVE Technology team.
 RACE 101 also helped the team out for that race.

 In September 2016, Cornett-Ching had a concussion while competing at Kentucky Speedway during the 2016 ARCA Racing Series.
 She resumed racing in March 2017 at a race in North Carolina.

 Personal life

-She was born in Penticton, British Columbia and as of 2011, was living in Kelowna.
+Cornett-Ching was born in Penticton, British Columbia and as of 2011, was living in Kelowna.
 Some of her hobbies include longboarding, snowboarding, dirt biking, and camping.